Adult Ministries

 The Friendship Class at First Presbyterian began in 1991, as a result of Jimmy Orr's family locating in Corinth.
 Jimmy had attended a class in St. Louis at a Presbyterian Church.
 We began to learn about a program called Friendship Ministries which publishes curriculum for the mentally impaired.
 Jimmy still attends and plays the piano, hands out daylight savings time notices among other leadership roles.
 Carol Ann Gaines is another important member who stays in touch with other members by phone.

 Many of you have participated through the years in the Friendship Class by providing programs, serving refreshments, and volunteering as mentors.
-The class meets on Thursday nights from 7:00 to 8:30 for 10 weeks beginning Labor Day and resumes again around Valentine's Day for the spring.
+The class meets on the second Thursday of the month from 6-7:30 p.m. for 10 weeks beginning Labor Day and resumes again around Valentine's Day for the spring.
 The time together is filled with fellowship, a prayer time, and sharing each other's joys, sorrows, and fears.
 The class provides them an opportunity to get support from each other.
 If you haven't visited the class you should.
 It is an inspiring experience worshiping with the class and a worthy ministry.

 The class needs volunteers to make it run.
 If you haven't participated before and would like more information, please call the church office at 286-6638.
 If you can serve refreshments on night, please call Janis Spear at 286-2069.
 If you are involved in another ministry and would like to share that with us, please call Mary Kemp at 287-3221.
 The class enjoys programs of songs, games, crafts, movies, exercise, or really just about anything from building to planting.
 Also, if you know anyone who would benefit from the class, we always need more students.